Made Available: John Peel Sessions: Background

 The band, formed in late 1976, recorded and sent their demo to Peel (the demo itself would go on to receive some airplay).
 Its cover was purposefully designed in "striking blue and yellow (used later on their debut LP), so it could be seen “without reading it, even in a pile” specifically for the benefit of John Peel and his producer John Waters [sic]".
 According to Bullen, "I phoned John Walters [...] once a week asking if he’d listened to it and then he eventually gave us our session.
 That was a great thing for us. [...]
 We did two in ’77 within a few months of one another, which was a bit unusual and I guess showed how much he loved the first one, but I think he found our second one a bit self indulgent and didn’t offer us another one after that.”

 Recording

-The first session, produced by Tony Wilson, was recorded on the 28th of March 1977 and then first broadcast on the 22nd of April, 1977.
-The second session, produced by Malcolm Brown, was recorded on the 26th of October, 1977 and then first broadcast on the 24th of November, 1977.
+The first session, produced by Tony Wilson, was recorded on 28 March 1977 and then first broadcast on 22 April 1977.
+The second session, produced by Malcolm Brown, was recorded on 26 October 1977 and then first broadcast on 24 November 1977.
 The sessions consisted of 3 and 5 tracks respectively (appearing in chronological order on this album).